Youssless/ElectricMotorTemperature/README.md

 # ElectricMotorTemperature
-Predicting the motor speeds depending on the tempreatures of different components in the motor
+Predicting the motor speeds depending on the tempreatures of different components in the motor.
+Download and learn about the data at: https://www.kaggle.com/wkirgsn/electric-motor-temperature